 - Effective oversight over enforcement of the antitrust laws.
 During my time as Chair and Ranking Member of the Senate’s Competition Policy, Antitrust, and Consumer Rights Subcommittee, I have worked to ensure that the Justice Department’s Antitrust Division and the Federal Trade Commission actively enforce the antitrust laws and protect consumers and our national economy against excessive consolidation and harmful anticompetitive conduct.
 I successfully worked with Senator Mike Lee of Utah to provide oversight of our antitrust agencies under presidents of both parties, holding agencies accountable and encouraging vigorous investigations of potentially anticompetitive mergers.
-Over the last few years, Senator Lee and I have chaired hearings examining the impact of consolidation in areas as widespread as the live event ticketing, prescription drugs, digital platforms, mobile telecommunications networks, beer distribution, agriculture, healthcare, infant formula, as well as the impact of proposed mergers between companies like the Kroger and Albertsons grocery stores chains.
+Over the last few years, Senator Lee and I have chaired hearings examining the impact of consolidation in areas as widespread as live event ticketing, prescription drugs, digital platforms, mobile telecommunications networks, beer distribution, agriculture, healthcare, infant formula, housing, as well as the impact of proposed mergers between companies like the Kroger and Albertsons grocery stores chains.

 Senator Lee and I called on the Justice Department to investigate and take action on Ticketmaster’s ticketing fees and monopolistic conduct.
-We also pushed the Department of Justice to ensure that consumers could access video content over the internet as a condition of the Department’s review of Charter Communications’ acquisition of Time-Warner Cable.
+We also pushed the Department of Justice to ensure that consumers could access video content over the Internet as a condition of the Department’s review of Charter Communications’ acquisition of Time-Warner Cable.
 When food delivery companies Uber Eats and GrubHub were contemplating a merger at the height of the COVID-19 pandemic, I led a group of senators calling for an antitrust investigation, and the companies abandoned merger talks.
-I continue to lead calls for investigations into the business practices of the dominant digital platforms, and I strongly support the federal and state antitrust lawsuits against Google and Facebook.
+I continue to lead calls for investigations into the business practices of the dominant digital platforms, and I strongly support the federal and state antitrust lawsuits against Google, Amazon, and Facebook.

 - Updating the antitrust laws to protect and foster competitive markets.
 As Chair of the Senate Judiciary Subcommittee on Competition Policy, Antitrust, and Consumer Rights, I am working to restore the original purpose of our antitrust laws: promote competition and protect American consumers.
 With rapid consolidation and anticompetitive practices across a broad spectrum of industries, we need to update America’s antitrust laws for our modern economy and crack down on anticompetitive mergers and conduct.
 That’s why I introduced the Competition and Antitrust Law Enforcement Reform Act to give federal enforcers the resources they need to do their jobs, strengthen prohibitions on anticompetitive conduct and mergers, and make additional reforms to improve enforcement.
 It also improves the agencies’ ability to assess the impact of merger settlements, creates a new division at the Federal Trade Commission to look back at old mergers, and requires in-depth studies of new issues.
 The bill’s broad range of reforms will improve antitrust enforcement and strengthen our nation’s economy.

 - Preventing harmful consolidation.
 Consolidation within an industry can stifle competition, increase consumer prices, reduce employment options for workers, and reduce incentives to innovate and start new businesses.
-The American economy is currently experiencing a wave of consolidation across many of our industries, including telecommunications, airlines, beer, agriculture, hospitals and many more.
+The American economy has experienced a wave of consolidation across many of our industries, including telecommunications, oil and gas, airlines, beer, agriculture, hospitals, and many more.
 The Competition and Antitrust Law Enforcement Reform Act restores the original purpose of the Clayton Antitrust Act to prevent the harms that excessive consolidation can inflict on competition and consumers.
 It updates the legal standard to strengthen enforcers’ ability to prevent mergers that risk harming competition or are likely to create a monopoly or a monopsony.
 In addition, the legislation shifts the legal burden from enforcers to the merging companies for certain categories of mergers that pose significant risks to competition, including mergers that significantly increase market concentration, acquisitions by dominant companies of competitors, and the largest mega-mergers.
 The merging company would then have to prove that the merger does not create an appreciable risk of materially lessening competition or tend to create a monopoly or monopsony.

 - Combating anticompetitive business practices.
 American antitrust law enforcement efforts against powerful companies have lagged behind steps taken by other countries.
 Harmful exclusionary practices by dominant companies—like refusing to deal with rivals, restrictive contracting, and predatory pricing—reduce competition and harm consumers, workers, and businesses.
 For decades, courts have also interpreted our antitrust laws in ways that restrict the steps enforcers can take to limit this kind of conduct in our economy.
 The Competition and Antitrust Law Enforcement Reform Act prohibits conduct that disadvantages competitors or limits their opportunity to compete, which presents a risk of harming competition.
 Anticompetitive companies need to be put on notice that there will be serious financial consequences for harmful anticompetitive behavior.
 That is why my legislation gives the Justice Department and the Federal Trade Commission the authority to seek civil penalties for anticompetitive exclusionary conduct offenses under the antitrust laws, a power they currently do not have.
 These proposals will increase the ability of federal enforcers to deter large companies from leveraging their power over markets to hurt competition, consumers, and innovation in our economy.